 Just a few kilometres south of Melbourne airport, Brimbank Park is easily accessible via Keilor Park Drive off the Western Ring Road and takes just 15-minutes by car.
 With a history of over 400 million years, the area was first settled by the Wurundjeri people of the Kulin nation.
 European settlers drove stock around the brim of the bank, hence the park’s name.

 The park is popular for its spectacular aeroplane spotting locations.
 If you’re looking to get away from the hustle and bustle of the city, Brimbank offers a network of cycling and walking tracks.

 If you’re feeling a little bit more adventurous, you may want to give the Maribyrnong River Trail a try.
 It starts at the park and follows the river all the way to Footscray.
 Consider bringing a pair of binoculars and going birdwatching.
 Native species to the park include flame robins, parrots, galahs and yellow-tailed thornbills.
 Possums and wallabies also call Brimbank Park home.

 No visit to Melbourne would be complete without a visit to Federation Square.
-Jump on the free city tram and get off at Flinders Street Station.
+Jump on the free city tram and get off at Flinders Street Station or take your car on the 28-minute journey.
 Hugely popular with locals and tourists alike, it is a great place to meet new people while soaking up some unique architecture and culture.

 But before you make your way to Federation Square, you will undoubtedly want to spend some time at Flinders Street Station.
 This late 19th century building has ornate Victorian architecture definitely worth photographing.
 It’s not only one of Melbourne’s most iconic landmarks, it’s also the Southern hemisphere’s busiest suburban railway station!